-E. ESE Considerations
+F. ESE Considerations

 A student may transfer from a regular education course into a one-credit ESE fundamental course prior to the beginning of the second semester to earn credit toward a special diploma.
-The grade in a regular education course may not equate to the same grade in an ESE fundamental course (special diploma) due to the differences in course expectations and performance standards.
+The grade in a regular education course may not equate to the sample grade in an ESE fundamental course (special diploma) due to the differences in course expectations and performance standards.
 Consequently, it is the responsibility of the ESE teacher to assign a grade based on demonstrated mastery of fundamental standards for work completed before and after the course change.
 Exceptions to the above mentioned timeline can be made based on the individual student needs as determined by the IEP team.

-VI.
-GRADE LEVEL CLASSIFICATION (F.S.
+VI.GRADE LEVEL CLASSIFICATION (F.S.
 1008.25)

-Traditional High Schools Booker, North Port, Riverview, Sarasota, Venice, and Sarasota Virtual School
+TRADITIONAL HIGH SCHOOLS Booker, North Port, Riverview, Sarasota, Venice, and Sarasota Virtual School

-END OI F YEAR PROMOT TION
+END OF YEAR PROMOTION

-Class of of To be Promoted to Credits Earned Courses Required
+CLASS OF TO BE PROMOTED TO CREDITS EARNED COURSES REQUIRED

-2013 & 10 th Grade 5
+10 th Grade 4

-thereafter

-11 th Grade 11 1.0 English and 1.0 Math
+2013 & thereafter 11 th Grade 10 1.0 English and 1.0 Math

-12 th Grade 17 2.0 English and 2.0 Math
+12 th Grade 16 2.0 English and 2.0 Math

-2012 10 th Grade 6
+10 th Grade 6

-11 th Grade 12 1.0 English and 1.0 Math
+2012 11 th Grade 12 1.0 English and 1.0 Math

 12 th Grade 18 2.0 English and 2.0 Math

-Block High School Suncoast Polytechnical High School (28 Credits) END OF YEAR PROMOTION
+BLOCK HIGH SCHOOL Suncoast Polytechnical High School (28 Credits)

-To be Promoted to Credits Earned Courses Required
+END OF YEAR PROMOTION

+TO BE PROMOTED TO CREDITS EARNED COURSES REQUIRED

 10 th Grade 6

 11 th Grade 13 1.0 English and 1.0 Math

 12 th Grade 20 2.0 English and 2.0 Math